petsc/petsc/src/docs/sphinx_docs/manual/dmplex.rst

    Here, ``name`` is the component name, ``size`` is the size of component data type, and ``compkey`` is an integer key that can be used for setting/getting the component at a vertex or an edge.
-   DMNetwork currently allows upto 36 components to be registered for a network.

 #.
 A DMNetwork can consist of one or more physical subnetworks.
 When
    multiple physical subnetworks are used one can (optionally) provide